bush/aws-utils/README.md

 ## Run the environment script

-Run the `env.sh` to get call the environment variables setup.
-Simple send the ouput to a file named `env` in the same directory that you will run the script.
+Run the `env.sh` script to get call the environment variables.
+Simply send the ouput to a file named `env` in the same directory that you will run the script.
 Before running the script modify the following environment varibles in `env.sh`

 ```
 STAGE="dev"